sakamies/tabs-customelement/README.md

 A minimal tabs custom element that tries to work exactly according to [ARIA Authoring Practices Guide (APG) Tabs Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/).
 Doesn't do anything else.

 No build, no dependencies, no Shadow DOM shenanigans.
-Maybe about 3.5k uncompressed with comments.
-Trying to keep less than 1k compressed.
+About 3.3k as is, less than 1k compressed.

 [Demo](https://sakamies.github.io/tabs-customelement/)